singh-man/books/crackingTheCoding/02_linkedLists.md

 **Part 2: When Do They Collide?**

-Let's assume  that the linked list has a "non-looped"part of size k.
+Let's assume that the linked list has a "non-looped" part of size k.

 If we apply our algorithm  from part  l, when  will FastRunner and SlowRunner collide?